In Pope Francis’ message for World Mission Day 2021, the Holy Father writes:

-Our Archdiocesan Mission Office, under the direction of Monsignor Terrance Fleming, has prepared a variety of materials to help guide your Extraordinary Missionary Month and World Mission Sunday experience.
-You may find more information about this here.
+Let us invite our people to engage in a mission of compassion.
+Our Archdiocesan Mission Office, under the direction of Monsignor Terrance Fleming, has prepared materials to help guide you through this year’s Mission Sunday experience.
+You will also find information on their website: missionsla.org.

-Thank you very much for your support and participation, and I pray that the Lord’s blessings, through the intercession of Our Lady of the Angels, will be showered abundantly upon you and your parish family.
+I pray that the Lord’s blessings, through the intercession of Our Lady of the Angels, will continue to flow out upon you and all the members of your parish family.